sivaramsingana/katacoda-scenarios/cloud-native_application/finish.md

-This scenario has explained how to deploy a cloud native application in Kubernetes Cluster.
+This scenario described an application deployment on OpenShift cluster running in Power Systems Virtual Server